sievert3435/README.md/README.md

 ---

 ## 📈 What I’m Working On
-- Building **Agentrix** – an AI agent platform for loan officers, realtors, and financial advisors.
+- Building an AI agent platform for mortgage underwriters and loan officers.
 - Designing **MVP → Growth roadmap** for my AI Mortgage Assistant SaaS.
 - Growing my skills in **production-ready AI agents** (LangChain, CrewAI, orchestration).